greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 ## <a id="topic_qx1_xcp_w3b"></a>Installing Java

 PL/Java requires a Java runtime environment on each Greenplum Database host.
-Ensure that the same Java environment is at the same location on all hosts: masters and segments.
+Ensure that the same Java environment is at the same location on all hosts: coordinators and segments.
 The command `java -version` displays the Java version.

 The commands that you use to install Java depend on the host system operating system and Java version.
 This list describes how to install OpenJDK 8 or 11 \(Java 8 JDK or Java 11 JDK\) on RHEL/CentOS or Ubuntu.